The Thing in the Dark: Writing

 Co-showrunner Brad Caleb Kane said that Lilly's hallucination in the shopping market is used to reflect her own fears, "Lilly saw her dad in pieces and this was about bringing that visual back in an absolutely horrible way.
 Lilly also feels responsible for the death of her dad, and of course she's not.
 She's just a child; it's not her fault that the machinery pulled him in and tore him apart as it did.
 But she doesn't trust her own judgment in some ways.
 There's a part of her that worries that she's still to blame for all of this.
 That's a really interesting starting point for what I hope is an emotional journey for a character who has to come into her own.
-This is a coming of age story for these kids, and Lilly most of all."
+This is a coming of age story for these kids, and Lilly most of all".

 The episode also features a more prominent appearance by Dick Hallorann, played by Chris Chalk.
 Co-showrunner Jason Fuchs said that the series could be seen as an origin story for the character, "You're seeing him in an earlier moment in his life and in his journey.
 He's not the man you meet in The Shining.
-He doesn't have control over his abilities yet in the way that he one day will."
+He doesn't have control over his abilities yet in the way that he one day will".

 Opening credits sequence

-The episode introduces an opening credits sequence, using the song "A Smile and a Ribbon" by Patience and Prudence.
-Andy Muschietti felt that the name Welcome to Derry felt "touristic", and leads the viewer to "the world of postcards and facade."
-He also said that the sequence properly depicted Derry as "a place that's seemingly wholesome, but there's something dreadful under the surface."
+The episode introduces an opening credits sequence, created by Filmograph, using the song "A Smile and a Ribbon" by Patience and Prudence.
+Andy Muschietti felt that the name Welcome to Derry felt "touristic", and leads the viewer to "the world of postcards and facade".
+He also said that the sequence properly depicted Derry as "a place that's seemingly wholesome, but there's something dreadful under the surface".